searxng/searxng/searx/infopage/en/about.md

 SearXNG is a [metasearch engine], aggregating the results of other
 {{link('search engines', 'preferences')}} while not storing information about its users.
-The SearXNG project is driven by a open community, come join us on Matrix if you have questions or just want to chat about SearXNG:

-- [#searxng:matrix.org]
+The SearXNG project is driven by an open community, come join us on Matrix if you have questions or just want to chat about SearXNG at [#searxng:matrix.org]

-make SearXNG better.
+Make SearXNG better.

-- You can improve SearXNG translations at [Weblate] or
+- You can improve SearXNG translations at [Weblate], or...
-- track development, send contributions and report issues at [SearXNG sources].
+- Track development, send contributions, and report issues at [SearXNG sources].
-- To get further information visit SearXNG's project documentation at [SearXNG docs].
+- To get further information, visit SearXNG's project documentation at [SearXNG docs].

 ## Why use it?